rahulgadre/rahulgadre.github.io/themes/charlolamode/content/articles/terraform101.md

 - Variables - Define variables in other files and call them in the main.tf
 - Provisioner - Provisioners can be used to model specific actions on the local machine or on a remote machine to prepare servers or other infrastructure objects for service.
 - Modules - A module is a simple directory that contains other .tf files.
 Using modules we can make the code reusable.
 Modules are local or remote.
-- Terraform Cloud - the best solution for encryption and backups, the answer is Terraform Cloud.
-Terraform Cloud encrypts the state file at rest, and also encrypts using TLS.

 ###  Important tidbits related to Terraform:
 -  .terraform.lock.hcl - specifies the exact provider versions used so that you can update the providers used for your project.